 Staying at the hotel, you’ll be less than a mile from Torrey Pines State Reserve, the crown jewel of San Diego’s beaches, and the best place in San Diego to enjoy an easy clifftop hike.

 If you’re looking for nightlife as part of your stay in San Diego, finding a boutique hotel in the Gaslamp quarter is your best bet.
 Restaurants, shops, bars and clubs pack every block in the Gaslamp quarter.
 It’s a really fun place to spend an evening.

-A few of my favorite spots for dinner are Cafe Chloe, Cowboy Star and Searsucker – and a drink on a rooftop bar afterwards is the perfect next stop.
+A few of my favorite spots for dinner are Neighborhood, and Cowboy Star – and a drink on a rooftop bar afterwards is the perfect next stop.
 There are quite a few Gaslamp boutique hotels, but these two especially rank high in my books: